-As agreed at the August 2019 meeting of the Council, the Northern Ireland Housing Council's November 2020 monthly bulletin was circulated for Members' information.
-A copy of the minutes of the Housing Council meeting on 8 October 2020 was also circulated.
+As agreed at the August 2019 meeting of the Council, the Northern Ireland Housing Council's November 2020 monthly bulletin is enclosed for Members' information.
+A copy of the minutes of the Housing Council meeting on 8 October 2020 is also enclosed.